 Insurance or Self-Pay for Therapy

-Please note I am a preferred provider for Premera Blue Cross, Regence and First Choice insurance plans, so other insurance plans may not be covered in full.
+Please note, I am a preferred provider for Premera Blue Cross, Regence and First Choice insurance plans, so other insurance plans may not be covered in full.
+I am also an approved out-of-network provider for Aetna.
 Services may be covered in full or in part by your health insurance or employee benefits plan.
 Please check your coverage.
 I am able to bill as an out- of-network provider with most insurance companies, but you will be responsible for the difference between my fee and what your insurance does not cover.
-Unless we get preapproval from your insurance company, you will be expected to pay for each session at the time of the appointment.
+Unless you get pre-approval from your insurance company, you will be expected to pay for each session at the time of the appointment.
 Then we can try and submit a claim for reimbursement; however, I cannot guarantee that you will be reimbursed.